History of democracy: Solon and the foundations of democracy

-Overall, Solon devised the reforms of 594 BCE to avert the political, economic, and moral decline in archaic Athens and gave Athens its first comprehensive code of law.
+Overall, Solon devised the reforms of 594 BC to avert the political, economic, and moral decline in archaic Athens and gave Athens its first comprehensive code of law.
 The constitutional reforms eliminated enslavement of Athenians by Athenians, established rules for legal redress against over-reaching aristocratic archons, and assigned political privileges on the basis of productive wealth rather than of noble birth.
 Some of Solon's reforms failed in the short term, yet he is often credited with having laid the foundations for Athenian democracy.

 Democracy under Cleisthenes and Pericles

 Even though the Solonian reorganization of the constitution improved the economic position of the Athenian lower classes, it did not eliminate the bitter aristocratic contentions for control of the archonship, the chief executive post.
-Peisistratus became tyrant of Athens three times from 561 BCE and remained in power until his death in 527 BCE.
+Peisistratos became tyrant of Athens three times from 561 BC and remained in power until his death in 527 BC.
 His sons Hippias and Hipparchus succeeded him.